msa-ez/template-vibe-coding-modular-monolith-cursor/for-model/CursorREADME.md

 <img width="373" alt="Image" src="https://github.com/user-attachments/assets/afe44a5e-458e-4afd-99dc-e44e92953bc1" />

 5. Generate Code
-Copy and paste the content from **LLM Prompt** into the Cline Prompt Input window to generate your code
+Copy and paste the content from **modular-monolith-prompt.txt** into the Cursor Prompt Input window to generate your code